 Congratulations!
 Now you know how to add rotating banners and adverts in your WordPress site.

-Have you found this post useful?
-Feel free to use the share buttons below to share this page with other online users.
+Did you find this article useful?
+If so, please use the share buttons below and share this post with other bloggers.